For many, the H-1B visa is the stepping stone between the OPT extension on the F-1 visa and Green Card status.

 Graduates who previously held an F-1 visa, and typically, also the OPT visa (allowing the right to work).
 In most cases, these H-1B visa holders already have an SSN.

-If you’re new to the US, apply for your SSN, which is the tax identification number used to report your income to the government.
+If you’re new to the US, apply for your SSN at the earliest.
 Keep in mind that your SSN doesn’t confer any right to work, but it does show the government you had that right at some point previously.

 Having an SSN is another big part of American life as it often functions as an ID number (even though that’s not its explicit purpose) because it is unique to the individual holding it.